dh-199-the-shape-of-roman-history/dh-199-the-shape-of-roman-history.github.io/index.md

 # DPRR RDF Repository - Query
 <img src="RDF_query.png" alt="DPRR RDF Repository">
 Using the Digital Prosopography of the Roman Republic's RDF Repository, the queries were manually inputted and returned with the specific data.
-Here is an example of a query: <br>
+Here is an example of a query used to find all the documented Romans with the title of Triumphator: <br>
 > select ?id ?startdate <br>
 > where { <br>
 >   ?aperson a vocab:Person; <br>